Skip to main content

 Event Object and Information

-Using the event Object in addEventListener Callback
+Using the event object in a callback function

 button.addEventListener('click', function (event) {